-Many of the rights and liberties Americans cherish—such as speech, religion, and the right to fair trial—were not enumerated in the original Constitution drafted in Philadelphia Convention in 1787, but were included in the first 10 amendments, known as the Bill of Rights.
-How much do you know about this founding document?
+Many of the rights and liberties Americans cherish—such as freedom of speech, religion, and due process of law—were not enumerated in the original Constitution drafted at the Philadelphia Convention in 1787, but were included in the first ten amendments, known as the Bill of Rights.
+How much do you know about the Bill of Rights?
 Check out these handy FAQs to learn all about it.

 What is the Bill of Rights?

 The Bill of Rights is the first 10 amendments to the United States Constitution.
-These amendments guarantee essential rights and civil liberties, such as the right to free speech and the right to a fair trial, as well as reserving rights to the people and the states.
+These amendments guarantee essential rights and civil liberties, such as the right to free speech and the right to bear arms, as well as reserving rights to the people and the states.

 How many original copies of the Bill of Rights exist?
 Where are they?

 Congress commissioned 14 official copies of the Bill of Rights—one for the federal government and one for each of the original 13 states, which President George Washington dispatched to the states to consider for ratification.

 Today, most of these original copies reside at the archives of their respective states.
 The federal government’s copy is on display at the National Archives and Records Administration in Washington, D.C.—alongside the original, handwritten copies of the U.S. Constitution and the Declaration of Independence.

 Four states are missing their copies: Georgia, Maryland, New York, and Pennsylvania.
 Two unidentified copies are known to have survived; one is in the Library of Congress, and the other is in the collection of The New York Public Library.